The Other 48 Days: Plot

 The survivors move again and find a bunker marked by a DHARMA Initiative logo, with an arrow in the center.
 Inside a box they find a glass eye, a Bible and a radio.
 Goodwin and Ana go to higher ground to try to pick up a signal.
 While there, Ana reveals that she suspected that Goodwin is one of the Others, because on the first day, he ran out of the jungle with his clothes completely dry, ten minutes after the plane crashed into the water.
 Goodwin admits he killed Nathan, saying that he thought that if Ana tortured him and he didn't say anything, than Ana might view Nathan as innocent, and thus he'd no longer be a scapegoat.
 Goodwin comments that those taken were "good people", and that Nathan was not on the list because he was "not a good person", and states that the children are fine but doesn't elaborate on where they or any of the other captives are.
 The two fight; when they roll down a hill, Ana impales him on a sharpened stick (Goodwin's impaled body was seen by Jin and Eko two episodes earlier and when Jin asked if he was killed by the Others, Eko misunderstands him as asking if he was one of the Others).

 Ana returns to the survivors and tells them, "We're safe here now".
 On the forty-first day, Bernard picks up Boone on the radio, and responds to Boone's "We're the survivors of the crash of Oceanic Flight 815" with "We're the survivors of flight 815."
 This shows the truth behind what Boone was hearing when he originally made the transmission in a previous episode from the first season.
 Before any further conversation can take place, Ana turns off the radio, dismissing the transmission as another trick by the Others.
-Bernard asks how they would know their flight number, but Ana points out that they would know since Goodwin knew, and tells them to accept that this is their new lives.
+Bernard asks how they would know their flight number, but Ana points out that they would know since Goodwin knew, and tells them to accept that this is their new life now.
 She goes off by herself to cry, and Eko tells her everything will be all right.
 She tells him it took him forty days to speak; he tells her it took her forty days to cry.

 Soon after, Cindy and Libby find Jin washed up on the shore.
 After pulling him from the water, they tie him up and blindfold him while they try to find out who he is.
 As Eko and Ana Lucia argue, Jin breaks free and runs to the beach.

 The remainder of the episode is shown as a montage of the events already seen in the episodes "Orientation" through "Abandoned", including the tail-section survivors' acceptance of Jin, Sawyer and Michael, the trek to the midsection's camp, Sawyer falling ill, Cindy listening to the forest's whispers just before she is "taken", and the shooting of Shannon by Ana Lucia.